thegetty/artists-things/content/things/10-color-box.md

 [^4]: Fragonard was awarded the Académie’s *grand prix* in 1752, then entered the École des Élèves Protégés from 1753 to prepare for Rome.
 On the Académie de France in Rome during this period: Reed Benhamou, *Charles Natoire and the Académie de France à Rome: A Re-Evaluation* (Oxford: Voltaire Foundation, 2015).

 [^5]: Vien was director in Rome from 1775 to 1781.
-Article IV, “Règlemens qui doivent être observés par les pensionnaires de l’Académie de France à Rome,” in {{*CDR*}}, 13:159.
+Article IV, “Règlemens qui doivent être observés par les pensionnaires de l’Académie de France à Rome,” in [[*CDR*]], 13:159.

 [^6]: *Bergeret et Fragonard: Journal inédit d’un voyage en Italie, 1773–1774* (Paris: May et Motteroz, 1895).
 See also Pierre de Nolhac, “Fragonard en Italie d’après le journal de Bergeret de Grancourt,” *Revue des deux mondes* 41 (1917): 613–29.